Felipedbbsb/DreamDeliriosObsidian/Game design template/Narrative summary.md

 A summary of what happens in your game in terms of story.
 You might wish to link to your [[Level summary|level]] or [[Characters|character]] summaries.

+The game's narrative must encompass the game's atmosphere, communicate why you are doing what you are doing in the game.
+Communicate the idea that characters help Magnus, and that he uses weapons that embody the characters' persona, in addition to their skills.
+The narrative should encourage continuing with the #DeliriumLevels in addition to making interesting interactions between the characters in order to delve deeper into the lore of the universe.
+There must be random interactions and more specific interactions that give a feeling of progression, especially with Delirium Levels in order to want to resolve something or discover something about this character.
+Again interconnecting all these points but assuming a psychedelic and dreamy character of Dream Delirios, in this case explaining everything is not a necessity and being vague can be interesting.